oddbit-project/pokie/docs/tutorial/architecture.md

 ## Data layer

-The data layer provides basic data operations; this is often achieved by using [RickDb's Repository](https://oddbit-project.github.io/rick_db/repository/) pattern, and DTO classes and objects.
+The data layer provides basic data operations; this is often achieved by using [RickDb's Repository](https://oddbit-project.github.io/rick_db/repository/) pattern, and [DTO Records](https://oddbit-project.github.io/rick_db/object_mapper/).
 Due to the nature of the DTO objects (data-only objects with no business logic or internal state), these can be passed upwards into the presentation layer.

-Repositories can either be short-lived or long-lived, depending how they are use inside services; the most common approach is to have long-lived repositories defined as properties within the service.
+Repositories can either be short-lived or long-lived, depending on how they are use inside services; the most common approach is to have long-lived repositories defined as properties within the service.

 The instantiation of a repository is direct, but other mechanisms can be used if a greater degree of decoupling is required.